BOARD OF DIRECTORS

 DEBORAH ELIASON, BOARD MEMBER GLOUCESTER, MA

 She graduated from Salve Regina College and received her law degree from Suffolk University School of Law.
-She spends her free time with family and friends, kayaking on the Annisquam River and working on her house and garden. |
+She spends her free time with her dogs, family and friends, kayaking on the Annisquam River and working on her house and garden. |

-KIRK MANSFIELD, BOARD MEMBER LYNNFIELD, MA
+LINDSY OWENS, BOARD MEMBER GLOUCESTER, MA

 |